swisskyrepo/PayloadsAllTheThings/SQL injection/README.md

 # SQL injection

-A SQL injection attack consists of insertion or "injection" of a SQL query via the input data from the client to the application.
+> A SQL injection attack consists of insertion or "injection" of a SQL query via the input data from the client to the application.

+Attempting to manipulate SQL queries may have goals including:
+- Information Leakage
+- Disclosure of stored data
+- Manipulation of stored data
+- Bypassing authorisation controls

 ## Summary